Image

 What Are the Legal Ramifications for Child Pornography in Clark County, MO?

-From a statutory perspective, as outlined in RSMo § 573.037, the offense of child pornography is considered a class D felony when possessing just one still image of child pornography or one still image considered obscene.
-The severity of the offense escalates to a class B felony in Clark County, MO if any of the following conditions apply:
+Statutorily, under RSMo § 573.037, the offense of child pornography is a class D felony if you possess only one still image of child pornography or one obscene still image.
+The offense becomes a class B felony in Clark County, MO if you:

 • Possess obscene material comprised of one motion picture, film, videotape, videotape production, or other moving image

-Legal Ramifications for Promotion of Child Pornography in Clark County, MO
+Legal Ramifications for Promotion of Child Pornography in and Around Clark County, MO

 Penalties for Sexual Exploitation of a Minor in the Clark County, MO Area